ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 wealth acquisition: the new categories

-As of Q3 2024, we have introduced a new question asking for the respondents’ best description about how they had acquired their wealth so far.
+In Q3 2024 we introduced a new question asking for the respondents’ best description about how they had acquired their wealth so far.
 The five categories are:

 Legacy wealth: Wealthy upbringing/financial support and with an inheritance